j-d-carmichael/openai-api/README.md

 etc etc...

 The only issue with the API is that there is no memory of the previous prompts.

+If anyone would like to send an option that would allow this tool to auto loop, please send in a PR :)

 ## Want to make this better?